 Next, it is up to marketers to make sure the technology benefits customers.
 Last month, Emily Witt, Sarah Flamion, and Annie Chin of Salesforce shared four principles for responsible marketing with data:

 Let’s apply these principles in the context of AI in marketing.

 Einstein Content Selection scans the fields in your models and highlights any sensitive fields (such as age, race, gender) or their proxies (ZIP code, name).
 Using these variables can add stereotype bias into your models.
 By highlighting these fields and proxies, customers can make an informed decision about whether or not they should include these fields in their decision making.

 Our Lookalikes model excludes age, race, gender, and income level to mitigate that type of bias.
 Relying more on behavior or interest-based variables rather than solely on demographics is less biased and more inclusive.
 You’re likely to discover new prospects you didn’t even know might be interested in your products or services!

 This refers to being open and clear about how you developed your AI models.
 What training data did you use?
 Was it representative of all your customer base or only part of it?
 What are the variables in your model, and did you weigh or exclude any?
 We publish model cards for our global models so all of our customers can understand how we created them.

-Using features like Einstein Content Selection and Copy Insights helps personalize message and tone.
-Einstein Send Time Optimization and Einstein Engagement Frequency ensure messages arrive at the right time and not so often that they overwhelm your customers.
+Using features like Einstein Content Selection and Copy Insights helps personalise message and tone.
+Einstein Send Time Optimisation and Einstein Engagement Frequency ensure messages arrive at the right time and not so often that they overwhelm your customers.
 Together, these features ensure you send the right message to the right customer at the right time.